Bokeefe/commune-games/README.md

 # CommuneGames

+This is my idea to create a suite of socket based games for friends to play together in 'rooms'

+Steps to run locally:
+nodemon server.js
+ng build --watch

 Developing various social games to play of socket.io rooms.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.2.3.